 - DO NOT put off the work!
 You need to keep up so you can more effectively participate in group and class discussions.

 - DO NOT be afraid to ask questions!
 There are probably several others who are wondering the same thing.

-At minimum, students in online courses need: reliable internet access and a laptop or desktop computer (a tablet or iPad is not sufficient).
+At minimum, students in online courses need: reliable internet access and a laptop or desktop computer (a tablet, iPad, or smartphone is not sufficient).
 Students should also be familiar with their devices and have to skills to: